seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     stating what is WORTH acting on is a different object and may be written down (§3.10c's `IC ≥ 0.030` is one): the first is a fact about the measurement, the second is a decision about its value.
+50. **A stated absence is a dependency of the thing it denies.** A caption, an on-screen sentence or a checklist clause asserting that some mechanism does NOT exist — «порога нет, сравнения нет», «no threshold word appears anywhere in the block» — is load-bearing text that turns false the moment the mechanism is built, and no bench catches it: a bench compares behaviour against a specification, while this is a claim ABOUT the specification.
+Therefore a TZ that builds a mechanism enumerates every place that currently denies it and either repairs them in the same TZ or records the contradiction together with the TZ that closes it.
+A denial that outlives its subject is the board contradicting itself in the reader's own language, two lines apart, and the reader has no way to tell which half is stale.
+TZ-14 adopted `DAY_RANGE_ABNORMAL`, printed «порог 1,39» in §3.17 and left the caption beneath it saying there is no threshold — the Executor was right to obey its file list and the specification was wrong to omit the sentence.

 ---